reiinakano/reiinakano.github.io/draft-solving-probability.md

 | Transformer baseline ([Saxton et. al.][mathematics_dataset_paper]) [^baseline_results] | ~0.77 | ~0.73 | ~0.057 | ~0.045 |
 | Transformer with intermediate steps | 0.701 | 0.675 | 0.074 | 0.065 |
 | Transformer with intermediate steps and symbolic calculator | **0.997** | **0.997** | 0.055 | 0.058 |

-The results for the transformer-calculator hybrid show a clear improvement over the baseline on the interpolated test set.
-On the extrapolated test set, it shows no significant differences from the baseline and scores just as poorly.

-On the other hand, the transformer using intermediate steps with no calculator actually scores *lower* than the baseline on the interpolated test set.

 ### Interpolation test set performance insights